 - Event coverage and highlights

 - Giving an office tour or involving your staff through an Instagram takeover

-- Utilizing stories about you: with an ‘Add to Story’ button now available, you can repost stories from your followers that mention or showcase your brand and products
+- Utilising Stories about you: with an ‘Add to Story’ button now available, you can repost stories from your followers that mention or showcase your brand and products

 Ads and Promotions

-In the case of Instagram Stories, shorter is in fact better.
-The best performing story ads tend to be 1.3 seconds shorter per scene than lower-performing ads.
+In the case of stories, shorter is in fact better.
+The best performing Story ads tend to be 1.3 seconds shorter per scene than lower-performing ads.
 As such, you should avoid jamming your ad full of information — stick to short phrases, eye-catching visuals, and a strong call-to-action instead.